Terms in Aire

 - Views display them for analysis and reporting

-- Scenarios swap between term cases to model different outcomes
+- Scenarios give terms different values to model distinct outcomes

 - AI tools interpret them to extract insights or flag risks